 Weekend Sesshin - Spring Ango Opening

-Three-day silent sesshin opening the spring training period (ango) at Zen Mountain Monastery.
-Daily schedule includes 7–10 hours of zazen, chanting, oryoki meals, work practice, and dokusan with teachers.
-Open to anyone with sincere interest in intensive Zen training.
+Three-day silent sesshin opening the spring ango (training period) at Zen Mountain Monastery.
+Seven to ten hours of zazen daily, chanting, formal meals, work practice, and teacher talks, with dokusan (private interviews) included.

 About this retreat